www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

             * [ ] Create a test, that measures the number of value changes of a database versus an allocation database with the same content.
             * [ ] Create a test, that measures the runtime of a database versus an allocation database with the same content.
             * [ ] Clean up database naming in order to make the naming more consistent to SQL and avoid confusion.
+              This is a preparation for the future, in order to avoid developers assuming, that Tables have constant content.
+              A new interface like ConstantTable for this will be used.
                 * [ ] Rename Table to View.
                 * [ ] Database to Table.
                 * [ ] Note the reason for this naming.